ShokhrukhbekYuldoshev/Weather/README.md

 const String openWeatherMapApiKey = {YOUR_API_KEY};
 ```

+4. Create a Flutter project on Firebase console and follow the instructions to add Firebase to your Flutter app.

+5. Enable Email/Password sign-in method on Firebase console.

-4. Install dependencies
+6. Install dependencies

 ```bash
 dart pub get
 ```

-5. Run the app
+7. Run the app

 ```bash
 flutter run